avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 #.
 As you want to search for nucleotide sequences, select
    'Nucleotide' from the drop-down list above the search box at the top of the NCBI homepage.
 #.
-Type **"colon cancer"** in the search box.
-Note that you need to
+Type **malaria** in the search box.
+(Note that if you are searching for
-   include the inverted commas, ie. type **"colon cancer"** and not **colon cancer**.
-This is because if you type just **colon cancer**, the search will be for records that contain the words 'colon' or 'cancer' (not necessarily both words), while you want records that contain the phrase 'colon cancer'.
+   a phrase such as 'colon cancer', you would need to include the inverted commas, ie. type **"colon cancer"** and not **colon cancer**.
+This is because if you type just **colon cancer**, the search will be for records that contain the words 'colon' or 'cancer' (not necessarily both words), while you want records that contain the phrase 'colon cancer'.)
 Press 'Search'.
 #.
 The search results will include all nucleotide sequences for
-   which the phrase 'colon cancer' appears somewhere in their NCBI records.
+   which the phrase 'malaria' appears somewhere in their NCBI records.
 The phrase may appear in the 'DEFINITION' field of the NCBI record (which gives a short description), in the title of a journal article on the nucleotide sequence, or elsewhere in the